If you struggle to save, use supermarket Christmas saving cards to spread the cost – many also pay a bonus at Christmas time.

 - £200 – £360 top up = £12 bonus – 6% bonus!

-The last chance to “top up” in October, ahead of the paper vouchers (for both your normal Clubcard vouchers and your bonus vouchers) being sent out in November.
+The last chance to “top up” is in October.
+This gives time ahead of the paper vouchers (for both your standard Clubcard and bonus vouchers) being sent out in November.

-Co-op run a savings stamp scheme.
+Co-op runs a savings stamp scheme.
 You can collect them at £1 each through the year (and can also spend them at any time of the year as well).

 You’ve got the option of getting a Bonus Card if you’re an Iceland shopper.